Introduction

 National Museum of Kandy

-Located just beside the famous Temple of the Tooth Relic in Kandy, the National Museum, acclaimed its status in 1942, it is a one of main location of places to visit in Kandy.
-It is a must-visit place for travelers and explorers who have a thirst to know the unknown and to understand the past.
+Located just beside the famous Temple of the Tooth Relic in Kandy, the National Museum, established in 1942, is one of the city’s main attractions.
+It is a must-visit destination for travelers and explorers seeking to discover the unknown and understand the past.
 Formerly known as Palle Vahala, the museum used to serve as accommodation for royal guests.

 International Buddhist Museum – Places to visit in Kandy

 Sri Dalada Maligawa Kandy has established the International Buddhist Museum (IBM) to showcase the expansion of Buddhism throughout Asia and the rest of the world.
-This is the only museum that demonstrates the expansion of Buddhism all around the world.
-The inception of Buddhism in the above countries and its applications, showcasing Buddha’s message and how it diverges into the modern world is the purpose of this museum.
+This is the only museum that showcases the global expansion of Buddhism.
+The inception of Buddhism in the above countries and its applications, showcasing the Buddha’s message and its evolution into the modern world, is the purpose of this museum.

 Highway Museum Complex – Places to visit in Kandy

-Expressway Exhibition Hall Complex is Sri Lanka’s first thruway historical center and is situated in Kiribathkumbura, Kandy.
+The Expressway Exhibition Hall Complex is Sri Lanka’s first throughway historical center, situated in Kiribathkumbura, Kandy.
 It is an open-air museum that displays machinery used to construct roads during the colonial era.
-It includes locomotives such as trains used back in the day.
-It is a museum which is free of charge and especially useful for children.
+It includes locomotives, such as trains used in the past.
+It is a free museum that is especially useful for children.

 Natural Gems and Gemological Museum

-The Natural Gems and Gemmological Museum is situated on Colombo Road, Kiribathkumbura in Kandy.
-This museum is considered one of the best geological museums in Sri Lanka, which provides the visitor with comprehensive knowledge of minerals and how they are formed.
-The museum exhibits rare minerals in the world which are found in Sri Lanka and the oldest fossils of living beings from the Cambrian era about 541 – 485 million years ago.
+The Natural Gems and Gemmological Museum is situated on Colombo Road, Kiribathkumbura, in Kandy.
+This museum is considered one of the best geological museums in Sri Lanka, providing visitors with comprehensive knowledge of minerals and their formation.

 British Garrison Cemetery in Kandy

 The British Garrison Cemetery is on the far side of Kandy Lake, past the Temple of the Tooth and a short walk up the hill.
-This small oblong plot of cleared ground, bordered on three sides by the Udawattakele Forest Sanctuary, where chattering monkeys and the acrid smell of elephants mingle with the peace and quiet of this tranquil place, are tombstones and black headstones.
+This small oblong plot of cleared ground, bordered on three sides by the Udawattakele Forest Sanctuary, where chattering monkeys and the acrid smell of elephants mingle with the peace.

 Commonwealth War Cemetery